saforem2/chunkwm/README.md

 #### MacPorts

-There are no officially maintained ports in the MacPorts repository, however, I have created ports that can be added locally.
+There are no officially maintained ports in the MacPorts repository, however, [terinjokes](https://github.com/terinjokes) have created a port that can be added locally.
 If someone is interested in maintaining ports in the official repository, they are free to do so.

 The **chunkwm** port installs *chunkwm-core* together with *chunkwm-tiling* and *chunkwm-border*.
 Plugins to install can be modified through the *variants* system.

     git clone https://github.com/koekeishiya/portfiles /opt/koekeishiya/portfiles
-    # add /opt/koekeishiya/portfiles to /opt/local/etc/macports/sources.conf
+    # manually add /opt/koekeishiya/portfiles to /opt/local/etc/macports/sources.conf

+    # update the ports tree
     sudo port -v selfupdate

+    # install latest stable version
     sudo port install chunkwm

-    # copy sample config and launchd .plist file as specified in the final port notes

 #### Homebrew

-As of right now, there are no brew formulae available.
-Ideally, they would follow the same pattern as MacPorts.
-I'm not well versed in creating brew formulae, so this might take a while.
-If anyone is interested in doing so, feel free to contact me.
+Thanks to [crisidev](https://github.com/crisidev) for providing and maintaining a homebrew formulae.
+The repository can be found [here](https://github.com/crisidev/homebrew-chunkwm).

+The **chunkwm** formuale installs *chunkwm-core* together with *chunkwm-tiling* and *chunkwm-border*.
+Plugins to install can be modified through the *options* system.

+    # clone tap
+    brew tap crisidev/homebrew-chunkwm

+    # install latest stable version
+    brew install crisidev/homebrew-chunkwm/chunkwm

+    # install from git repo
+    brew install --HEAD crisidev/homebrew-chunkwm/chunkwm

 #### Source